Day Trip to Murano: Home of Exquisite Venetian Glass

 1. Museo del Vetro – the Murano Glass Museum

-2. Torre dell’ Orologio ( Clock Tower of Murano) and the nearby glass artwork
+2. Torre dell’ Orologio (Clock Tower of Murano) and the nearby glass artwork

 3. Basilica dei Santa Maria e San Donato

-Day Trip to Murano - Basilica dei Santa Maria e San Donato in MuranoThe splendid church of Santa Maria e San Donato is one of the most visited attractions on the island of Murano.
-It is located in Campo San Donato, close to the Museo del Vetro (Glass Museum).
+The splendid church of Santa Maria e San Donato is one of the most visited landmarks on the island of Murano.
+Located in Campo San Donato, just a short walk from the Museo del Vetro (Murano Glass Museum), this 12th-century basilica is among the oldest churches in the Venetian Lagoon.

 4. Indulging in gelato during a day trip to Murano